thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-device-dashboard.md

 <properties
-   pageTitle="Utilisation du tableau de bord du service StorSimple Manager | Microsoft Azure" description="Décrit le tableau de bord du service StorSimple Manager et explique comment l'utiliser pour afficher les mesures de stockage et les initiateurs connectés, et rechercher le numéro de série et l’IQN." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Use the StorSimple Manager device dashboard | Microsoft Azure" description="Describes the StorSimple Manager service device dashboard and how to use it to view storage metrics and connected initiators and find the serial number and IQN." services="storsimple" documentationCenter="NA" authors="alkohli"